apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

 If disable_storage_medium_check is true, ReportHandler would not check tablet's storage medium and disable storage cool down function, the default value is false.
-You can set the value false when you don't care what the storage medium of the tablet is.
+You can set the value true when you don't care what the storage medium of the tablet is.

 ### drop_backend_after_decommission